DavidLeifer/polarbearGIS/README.md

 chmod u+x pipeline.sh</br>
 ./pipeline.sh</br>

-# Progress as of 03/12/2021:
+# Progress as of 05/17/2021:

 ## Step 1: Download Data With R: Complete
-Runs 10 R scripts to download data from Oregon St Prism to tmean and ppt folders in the data directory. </br>
+Runs 2 R scripts to download data from Oregon St Prism to tmean and ppt folders in the data directory. </br>
 This is 33 years of ppt and tmean across the US, 1981-2014. </br>
-Why 10 scripts?
-We're using the unofficial Prism download API, official one </br>
-didn't exist in early 2019 when I wrote it.</br>
-First bash script runs up to here.</br>

 ## Step 2: Run Analysis with Python
 ### Section 1: Complete